-Unit 11: Economics and Marketing of Livestock and Poultry and their Products Economic principles as applied to livestock production.
+Unit 11: Economics and Marketing of Livestock and Poultry and their Products

+Economic principles as applied to livestock production.
 Production functions.
 Farm size, resources and product combinations.
 Cost concepts.
-Effect criteria in use of resources in livestock production.
+Criteria for use of resources in livestock production.
 Maintenance of evaluation of different production records.
 Insurance and financing of livestock enterprises.
 Project formulation for setting up livestock farms.
 Different approaches to marketing of livestock and its products.
 Present status of cattle fairs and methods of selling livestock.
 Market news and information.
+Estimation of cost of different livestock products (milk, meat, egg & wool).
 Determination of prices of livestock products.
-Vertical integration in livestock products industries.